![]() |

 Laura bumps into Ben, an old flame, who is temporarily separated from his wife.
 Ben now lives with his brother, who has a mild form of Down Syndrome, and is gay.

 Not that it matters.
-The plot weaves together well, although I didn't find the characters particularly appealing other than Laura's eccentric mother, who wasn't very believable but delightful all the same.
+The plot weaves together well.
+Unfortunately, I didn't find the characters particularly appealing other than Laura's eccentric mother, who wasn't very believable but delightful all the same.
 There are some interesting issues covered - Ben works as a doctor in a clinic for people with STDs; some of the questions raised were thought-provoking, although I found rather too much sordid detail about what the job actually entailed.

 It's not a long book - I read it in about three hours, on the way back to Cyprus from the UK.
 I don't suppose I'll read it again, but I don't regret having read it.
 At the back is an interview with the author, explaining more about the book.